 (3) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the fourth Variation Agreement is to operate and take effect despite any other Act or law.

-[Section 8 inserted by No. 61 of 2010 s.
+[Section 8 inserted: No. 61 of 2010 s.
 42.]

 9. State empowered under clause 11E(9)(a)